Taking STEM Outside the Classroom

 By Adam Stone

 A survey by the National Association of Independent Schools found that 82 percent of high school students are sometimes or often bored in class.
-Todd Ablett has a simple solution: Get them out of the classroom—and into the workshop.
+Todd Ablett has a simple solution: get them out of the classroom—and into the workshop.

 As the chief robotics instructor at West Vancouver Secondary School, he enters a student team each year in the VEX Robotics World Championship.
 This year his kids finished fifth out of 15,000 competing teams.
 Through competition, “the kids get to become real experts at something.
-They take their programming and building to a very high level,” he said.
+They take their programming and building to a very high level,” he says.

 Across the K–12 spectrum, STEM educators are looking for ways to take science out of the classroom and make it come alive.
 In addition to robotics competitions, they are partnering with the industry, teaming with universities and seeking a range of other creative ways to make STEM more than just a textbook exercise.

 As head of the science research program at Lincoln High School in Yonkers, NY, Dean Saghafi works in partnership with the Sarah Lawrence College Center for the Urban River at Beczak to give kids first-hand scientific encounters with the Hudson River—a ubiquitous feature of the local landscape.

 “My students have to come up with their own original projects, and they will use the university’s equipment to measure conductivity, salinity, dissolved oxygen, pH, and water quality,” he says.